-The report format and methodology used should be dermined by the team undertaking the work, but must cover all points at 1, 2 and 3 under 'Aims and Objectives' above.
+The report format and methodology used should be determined by the team undertaking the work, but must cover all points at a. and b. under 'Aims and Objectives' above.

-When submitting your bid please address the specific questions outlined in the accompanying Invitation to Quote document.
+When submitting your bid please address the specific questions outlined in the accompanying Invitation to Quote Question document.